jpedro/jpedro.github.io/.posts/random.md

 hook up with ge public API.
 Voilá.
 It's now **a platform**.

 <!--
 And there it is.
-The whole "journey":
+The whole "journey".
+This is mom and dad made you.

-Shell commands --> Script --> Function --> Module --> Library --> Service --> Product --> Platform.
+- Shell commands
+- Script
+- Function
+- Module
+- Library
+- Service
+- Product
+- Platform
 -->